 GitHub Copilot is evolving — and so is the way it's billed

-Starting June 1, 2026, GitHub Copilot is moving from Premium Request Units (PRUs) to a new token-based billing model built on GitHub AI Credits.
+Starting June 1, 2026, GitHub Copilot is moving from Premium Request Units (PRUs) to a new usage-based billing model built on GitHub AI Credits.
 Whether you're a developer using Copilot every day or an admin managing licenses across your organisation, this change affects you — and we want to make sure you're fully prepared.

 Join us for a practical, no-jargon walkthrough of everything that's changing and what it means in practice.

-📅 May 12, 2026 | 15:00 CET
+📅 Date: May 12, 2026

 What we'll cover